 Contract Management.
 The Borrower shall not execute a management agreement or any other contract for management of the Hospital without HUD's prior written approval.
 (Contract Management of the Hospital, which requires HUD's prior written approval, refers to management of the Hospital, not management of components within the Hospital, such as the Hospital cafeteria or Hospital pharmacy.)
 Any management agreement or contract for management of the Hospital shall contain a provision that it shall be subject to termination without penalty and with or without cause, upon written request by HUD addressed to the Borrower and management agent.

 Principals.
-HUD shall also have the authority to require that any principals of the Borrower, including but not limited to board members of the corporate entity and its obligated subsidiaries, be removed, substituted, or terminated for cause upon written request by HUD to the Borrower, subject to local and state requirements.
+HUD shall also have the authority to require that any principals of the Borrower, including but not limited to board members of the corporate entity and its obligated subsidiaries, be removed, substituted, or terminated for cause upon written request by HUD addressed to the Borrower, subject to local and state requirements.

 Key Employees.
 Furthermore, HUD shall have the authority to require that any key management employees of the Borrower and its obligated subsidiaries (as defined and determined solely by HUD) be terminated for cause upon written request by HUD addressed to the Borrower.